-For over 20 years, the NCVO's Civil Society Almanac has monitored the overall health and shape of the VCSE sector in the UK.
-During this time, it has recorded an overall growth in the size of the sector.
-Following a significant contraction after the financial crash in 2008, the Almanac shows that the VCSE sector had begun to recover and recorded the largest ever workforce (909,088 employees) in the 2020 report.
+For over 20 years, the NCVO's Civil Society Almanac has monitored the overall health and shape of the VCSE sector.
+Over the past decade, it has recorded a consistent growth in the size of the UK's VCSE sector.
+By 2017/18, the sector had begun to recover from a significant contraction following the financial crash in 2008, with the largest ever workforce (909,088 employees) recorded in the 2021 report.
 (1)

-The 2020 Almanac indicated that, despite a slight drop in the number of organisations, the sector's overall income had increased to its highest ever levels; however, the proportion of that made up by Government funding [£15.7 billion in 2017/18] had decreased to its lowest share.(1) Despite ministers' declarations that austerity was over in 2019, the amount of money being provided to local authorities and other major public services has continued to decline, with a drop of nearly £16 billion over the period between 2010 and 2020.
+The 2020 Almanac indicated that, despite a slight drop in the number of organisations, the sector's overall income had increased to its highest ever levels; however, the proportion of that made up by government funding [£15.7 billion in 2017/18] had decreased to its lowest share.(1) Despite ministers declaring austerity over in 2019, the amount of money being provided to local authorities and other major public services has continued to decline, with a drop of nearly £16 billion over the period between 2010 and 2020.
 As a result, the Local Government Association reported that local authority 'support for the voluntary sector has been reduced'.
 (2) The Almanac noted that even though the vast majority [81%] of organisations continued to be micro and small, the proportion of larger VCSE organisations [with an income of over £1 million per annum] continued to grow.